jupyter-widgets-contrib/ipycanvas/docs/drawing_paths.rst

 Using Path2D
 ------------

 You can define a Path2D given an SVG path.
 Note that once the path is created, it is read only, you cannot dynamically change the path value.
+This means they do not (yet) support Path2D methods like Path2D.move_to, draw_line, etc.
 Using the Path2D class is very useful and efficient when you want to reuse the same path multiple times.
+Path2D objects may be stroked or filled.

 See https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Paths for documentation about SVG paths.